Arvalent/easy_pdf/README.md

     pyinstaller -w --onefile easy_pdf.py
     ```

-    However, PyInstaller warns that the app can be slower at the start with this option.
+    However, _PyInstaller_ warns that the app can be slower at the start with this option.

+    Finally, note that _PyInstaller_ generates executables that are OS specific.
+For instance if you compile it on Windows, you will get a Windows executable.

 - For Windows users who want to create an installation file, [Inno Setup](https://jrsoftware.org/isinfo.php) works great.
-It should be used with the _easy_pdf_ folder that PyInstaller generates.
+It should be used with the _easy_pdf_ folder that _PyInstaller_ generates.

 - Be careful that when you run the app for the first time, a _params.txt_ file is generated in the same folder as either _easy_pdf.py_ or _easy_pdf.exe_ (depending on your usage).
 This file records the user's preferences in terms of language and default directory.
 So __it should be deleted if you plan to share the folder with anyone or before using _Inno Setup___. <br><br>